-Does Fair Representation elect more women? p.18 Do they tend to raise health and education results?
+Does Fair Representation elect more women? page 18 Do they tend to raise health and education results?
 Can these lift low incomes and reduce violent crime?

-Do voter turnouts or seats won by women tend to be lower in countries with more: people? diversity? religion? polygamy? corruption? militarism? hot weather?!
+Do voter turnouts or seats won by women tend to be lower in countries with more: people? diversity? religion? polygamy? corruption? billionaires? militarism? hot days!
 Are those harder to change than the voting rules?